 I created Sweet Spot Soul Care because sometimes we need help finding the “sweet spot” of our grief.
 Here’s a fact: the human brain keeps us safe by quickly determining if things we encounter are “good” or “bad.”
 That’s why we grab hold of good feelings and avoid pain.

 Yet, the pain of loss requires our attention.
-When we avoid experiencing our grief, we tend to numb out with work, disordered eating, alcohol consumption, or media.
+When we avoid experiencing our grief, we numb out or distract ourselves with work, disordered eating, alcohol consumption, or media.

 The thing is, when we numb out grief—we numb out joy.